itrocks-ts/decorator/README.md

 	return decoratorOfCallback<T, string>(target, INFO, target => `Class name: ${target.name}`)
 }
 ```
-If no decorator was defined for the target object or type,
-'Class name:' and the name of the target type will be returned.
+If no decorator is found, the fallback dynamically computes `'Class name:'` followed by the class name.

 ## Property Decorator API